 A special case exists when both TimeON and TimeOFF are set to zero.
 Intuitively that suggests "don't cycle the water on and off", so consistent with that AR1 sets the valve to allow water through uninterrupted irrespective of pump/recirculation mode.
 That is, the P1 valve is set to pass-through position and remains there.

 When TimeON2 is greater than zero and TimeOFF2 is zero, P2 operates in forced continuous mode regardless of temperature.
-This allows the user to override the automatic thermostat mode if they want cooling running constantly to achieve maximum cooling.
+This allows the user to force cooling on continuously if they want maximum cooling.
 When TimeON2 is zero and TimeOFF2 is greater than zero, P2 is kept off and no cooling water flows.
 When both values are greater than zero, P2 runs timed intermittent cycles identical to P1's recirculation mode behaviour.

 << Manual Remote Control Features cont | | Testing Infrastructure and System Validation >> |Table of Contents>